d-j-e/SNPPar_test/README.md

     Global_L124_r1000	43038		281296		0.153
     Global_L124_r2000	63451		398169		0.159

-The full set of outputs for all 120 replicates are available from the authors (email david.edwards @ monash.edu - remove the spaces, with 'SNPPar test data' as title) as a 1.5 GB zipped archive.

-In the subfolder 'data/Step5/simulated' is the folder with the results for run 1 of HCMC_L2_r10p (*sans* SeqGen output as discussed above).
+In the subfolder 'data/Step5/simulated/HCMC_L2)r10p' is the folder with the results for run 1 to 10 of HCMC_L2_r10p (*sans* SeqGen output as discussed above).
+The rest of the outputs for the 11 other datasets are either zipped into a single file (e.g. 'HCMC_L2_r20p.zip' in 'Step5/simulated') or split into separate zipped files (<100 MB for GitHub, e.g. 'Global_L124_r1000_r1_to_r3.zip' in 'Step5/simulated/Global_L124_r1000').

 # 6. Extract expected mutation events and homoplasies